TMZima/Exercise_Debugging/README.md

 - 🛫 Account holders can transfer their money to another account holder's account using IDs if the amount to be transferred is greater than 0, of course!
 (See: `transferMoney`).

 The starter code is full of bugs.
 Your task is fixing the bugs using the knowledge above.

+💡 Hints:

+- At the end of the `rich-bank.js` file, you will find function calls, each representing a hint of a bug.
+- You might be fixing an equality check, adding code logic, or throwing an error where missing.